Privacy Notice: Your information, your rights

 Data protection law requires the Trust to only collect information which is relevant to your care and is not excessive.

-• We keep your health record for a defined period of time as determined by Department of Health Guidance.
+• We keep your health record for a defined period of time as determined by Department of Health and Social Care Guidance.

 We have a legal obligation to store your health information.
-The length of time we will store your information is set out by the Department of Health.
+The length of time we will store your information is set out by the Department of Health and Social Care.
 The longest we will keep a patient’s record is 30 years after their care has stopped.

-More information about the NHS Retention Schedules may be found via the NHS Digital Website Records Management Code of Practice 2021
+More information about the NHS Retention Schedules are contained in the NHS England Records Management Code of Practice 2021

 Can I see my own health record?

-Yes, under the data protection legislation, individuals have the right to access their own information held by us; however there are a few exceptions, e.g. if you are still undergoing treatment.
+Yes, under the data protection legislation, individuals have the right to access their own information held by us.
+However there are a few exceptions, see below.
 Please talk to the healthcare professional responsible for your care about this.

 If you are no longer receiving care then please contact the Subject Access Request Team for access to your Medical Records - wcft.sarlegalrequests@nhs.net